bshaffer/oauth2-demo-php/README.md

 Silex requires you to [configure your web server](http://silex.sensiolabs.org/doc/web_servers.html) to run it.

+You can use php's *built-in web server*, however, you will need to spin up two instances and specify one of them in `data/parameters.json` in order to prevent the server from locking up.
+The client will issue a request to the server, and because PHP's built-in web server is single-threaded, this will result in deadlock.

 **Permissions**

 Run the command `$ chmod -R 777 data/` in the project root so that the web server can create the sqlite file.